-2 million people have fled Ukraine since the start of Russian invasion in historic crisis, U.N. says
+In historic crisis, 2 million people have fled Ukraine since the start of Russian invasion, U.N. says

-“Today the outflow of refugees from Ukraine reaches two million people,” he tweeted Tuesday.
+“Today the outflow of refugees from Ukraine reaches two million people,” Grandi tweeted Tuesday.
 Grandi repeated the distressing figure: “Two million.”

 Today the outflow of refugees from Ukraine reaches two million people.— Filippo Grandi (@FilippoGrandi) March 8, 2022